Kutch district: History

 For three centuries, Kutch was divided and ruled by three different branches of the Jadeja brothers.
 In the sixteenth century, Kutch was unified under one rule by Rao Khengarji I of these branches, and his direct descendants ruled for two centuries and had a good relationship with the Gujarat Sultanate and Mughals.
 One of his descendants, Rayadhan II, left three sons, of whom two died, and a third son, Pragmalji I took over the state and founded the current lineage of rulers at the start of the seventeenth century.
 The descendants of the other brothers founded states in Kathiawar.
 After turbulent periods and battles with the armies of Sindh, the state was stabilized in the middle of the eighteenth century by a council known as Bar Bhayat ni Jamat who placed Rao as a titular head and ruled independently.
 The state accepted the sovereignty of the British East India Company in 1819, when Kutch was defeated in battle.
 That same year, the state was devastated by an earthquake.
 The state stabilized and flourished in business under subsequent rulers.

 Upon the independence of India in 1947, Kutch acceded unto the dominion of India and was constituted an independent commissionaire.
 It was made a state within the union of India in 1950.
 The state witnessed an earthquake in 1956.
 On 1 November 1956, Kutch State was merged with Bombay state, which in 1960 was divided into the new linguistic states of Gujarat and Maharashtra, with Kutch becoming part of Gujarat as Kutch district.
 The district was affected by a tropical cyclone in 1998 and the earthquake in 2001.
 The state saw rapid industrialization and growth in tourism in subsequent years.

 Dholavira, one of the largest cities of the Indus Valley Civilisation, with stepwell steps to reach the water level in artificially constructed reservoirs.

 Ten Indus characters from the northern gate of Dholavira, dubbed the Dholavira Signboard.

-Coat of Arms of Princely State of Cutch dating back to 1893 CE.
+Coat of Arms of Princely State of Kutch dating back to 1893 CE.